 All Wraiths are fitted with front, front side and full-length side curtain airbags in addition to traction and stability control systems.
 A lane departure warning system is optional.

-Those fortunate enough to be considering adding a Wraith to their collection can also consider the Bentley Continental GT, the Aston Martin Vanquish, the Maserati Gran Turismo and the Mercedes-Benz CL65 AMG.
+Those fortunate enough to be considering adding a Wraith to their collection can also consider the Bentley Continental GT, the Aston Martin Vanquish, the Maserati Gran Turismo and the Mercedes-AMG S65.